347Online/umpteen/README.md

 # The Umpteen Programming Language

-This repository provides the bootstrapping implementation in Rust for a compiler for the Umpteen Programming Language
+This repository provides the reference implementation in Rust for the Umpteen Programming Language